USS Ashland (LSD-48)

 by the Avondale Shipyards, New Orleans, Louisiana; launched and christened on 11 November 1989, sponsored by Mrs. Kathleen Foley, wife of Admiral Sylvester R. Foley, Jr. (Ret.); and commissioned on 9 May 1992, at New Orleans.
-As of 2013, Ashland is homeported at Sasebo, Japan, and assigned to Amphibious Squadron 11.
+As of April 2023, Ashland is homeported at Naval Base San Diego, and assigned to Expeditionary Strike Group 3.

+History

 2005 rocket attack

 On 19 August 2005, the Ashland and USS Kearsarge were targeted by three Katyusha rockets while in port in Aqaba, Jordan.
 The vessels were not hit, but one Jordanian soldier was killed and another was wounded after two rockets hit nearby docks.
 The third rocket landed on a taxi near the Eilat airport in Israel but did not explode.
 Responsibility was claimed by the Abdullah Azzam Shaheed Brigade, which states that it is associated with the al-Qaeda terrorist group.
+The sailors aboard both warships were awarded the Combat Action Ribbon as a result of the attack.

 Later service

 In January 2007, the warship was sent to the coast of Somalia to conduct antiterrorist operations as part of the USS Dwight D. Eisenhower task force.
 On 31 May 2008 The Guardian reported that the human rights group Reprieve said up to seventeen US Naval vessels may have been used to covertly hold captives.

 Reprieve expressed the concern the Ashland had been used as a receiving ship for up to 100 captives taken in East Africa.

 In April 2008, Ashland visited Antsiranana, Madagascar.

 On 10 April 2010, seven suspected pirates on a skiff shot at the Ashland approximately 330 nmi off the coast of Djibouti.
 Ashland fired two rounds at the skiff from her MK-38 Mod 2, 25mm gun.
 The people on board the skiff abandoned ship as it became engulfed in flames.
 Rigid-hulled inflatable boats from the Ashland rescued the six surviving individuals and brought them aboard the ship for medical treatment.
 The Ashland was not damaged and there were no injuries to the crew.
 On 29 November 2010 Jama Idle Ibrahim was sentenced at a federal courthouse in Norfolk, Virginia to 30 years in prison for his involvement in the April piracy attacks against the Ashland.
 "Today marks the first sentencing in Norfolk for acts of piracy in more than 150 years," said U.S. Attorney Neil H. MacBride.
 On 26 April 2017 the US Justice Department released a statement saying that Mohamed Farah, 31, of Somalia was sentenced to life in prison for his role in the attack.